Gyaneswar/Incident-Analyst/README.md

 From the user's perspective, the system appears fully parallelized:
 - **`POST /event` returns instantly** — the event is pushed to the queue and the response comes back immediately.
 The actual graph mutation happens asynchronously in a background worker thread.
-- **Read queries run concurrently** — multiple queries snapshot the graph in parallel (read lock allows concurrent access) and run their algorithms on independent copies.
+- **Read queries run concurrently** — multiple queries hold the read lock in parallel and operate on the live graph.
+No deep copy overhead.
 - **Write serialization is invisible** — the write lock only affects the background worker threads.
 The user-facing HTTP layer never blocks on it.

 ---